AlgoTrader/betfair-sports-api/README.md

 is a native JavaScript format.
 Let's say goodbye to SOAP, XML generation/parsing, huge network traffic and many complexities of the old SOAP API.
 The current project is production-ready, but I would not recommend use it for new projects. **The development of the betfair-sport-api is stopped**.
-There is a new library for the new API, although it is not usable yet.
+There is a new library for the new API https://github.com/AlgoTrader/betfair.

 ## Tutorial ##